DethAriel/ng-recaptcha/.github/ISSUE_TEMPLATE/1-lib-bug-report.md

 - [ ] bug report
 - [ ] feature request
-- [ ] question / support request <!-- Are you sure `ng-recaptcha` isthe right place for your request?
+- [ ] question / support request <!-- Are you sure `ng-recaptcha` is the right place for your request?
 Consider submitting an issue to this project instead: https://github.com/google/recaptcha -->
 - [ ] other

 ### Description